freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/i-before-e-except-after-c.md

 ---

 ## Description

 <section id='description'>

-The phrase   <a href="https://en.wikipedia.org/wiki/I before E except after C" target="_blank"> "I before E, except after C"</a> is a widely known mnemonic which is supposed to help when spelling English words.
+The phrase ["I before E, except after C"](<https://en.wikipedia.org/wiki/I before E except after C>) is a widely known mnemonic which is supposed to help when spelling English words.

 Using the words provided, check if the two sub-clauses of the phrase are plausible individually:

 <ol>
   <li>
     <i>"I before E when not preceded by C".</i>